mohsen1/mafia-arena/docs/ARCHITECTURE.md

 - **Pattern:** **Claim Check Pattern**.
   - If the payload < 100KB: Sent directly in the queue message.
   - If the payload > 100KB: Payload stored in R2 (`requests/{requestId}.json`), queue message contains `requestRef`.
+- **Smart Consumer Logic:** Before executing expensive AI calls, the consumer performs validation:
+  - **TTL Check:** Messages older than 10 minutes (`AI_REQUEST_TTL_MS`) are immediately acknowledged and dropped to clear backlogs from failed games.
+  - **Liveness Check:** Queries D1 to ensure the target game is still in `running` status.
+If the game has failed or completed, the request is dropped.
 - **Consumer:** `handleAIRequestMessage`
+  1. TTL and liveness validation (see above).
-  1. Rehydrates request from R2 if needed.
+  2. Rehydrates request from R2 if needed (Claim Check).
-  2. Calls `OpenRouterProvider.complete()`.
+  3. Calls `OpenRouterProvider.complete()`.
-  3. POSTs result back to DO: `http://internal/internal/ai-callback`.
+  4. POSTs result back to DO: `http://internal/internal/ai-callback`.
 - **Retry Logic:** Exponential backoff (10s, 20s, 40s...) up to 5 attempts before DLQ.

 ### Dead Letter Queue (DLQ)